loudingspace/multinational-retail-data-centralisation/README.md

 - /temp contains any temporary files that are downloaded during the course of the project

+- /images contains images of results from the database for Milestone 4.
+These are used in this `README.md` file

 - / the root folder contains this `README.md` file, a `main.py` file and the `star_schema.sql` file for Milestone 3.

 # Installation instructions